Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Choice of matching window

 However, Eq.~\eqref{eq:failure} typically has undetermined coefficients, which depend on parameters of the system.
 In addition, Eq.~\eqref{eq:failure} does not tell us how to determine the \emph{length} of the matching window.
 In sections~\ref{sec:WindowSpinAligned} and~\ref{sec:WindowPrecessing} below, we will describe our method of choosing the matching window, which is different for spin-aligned and precessing systems.

 Recall that the hybridization method involves varying the PN parameters and frame parameters to minimize the PN-NR differences in the matching window.
 It is not appropriate to simply compare PN to NR in the window where the difference is optimized.
 To better evaluate how well we match PN and NR, we also compare PN-NR differences in a new window, called a \emph{test window}, that is outside the matching window so that PN-NR differences are not minimized there, and that is earlier in time than the matching window so that both PN and NR should be valid there.
 The idea is that for a good choice of matching window, and for sufficiently accurate NR and PN waveforms, the PN-NR differences in the test window should also be small.
+But it's still expected that the differences in the test window is larger than the differences in the matching window, given that both PN and NR (waveforms and parameters) are not accurate and disagree with each other, as we explained in Sec.~\ref{sec:PNparameter} and \ref{sec:Improvement}.
 Unless otherwise specified, the test window is chosen to be 10 orbits long, and the center of the test window (in number of orbits) is 30 orbits earlier than the center of the matching window.

 We also show the test window error for 10 long waveforms in Fig.~\ref{fig:ImprovementTest}.
-By comparing the brown and the purple columns, we can see that for most systems, the optimization over PN parameters can result in smaller error in the test window.
+By comparing the results with and without optimization over PN parameters (brown and purple columns), we can see that for most systems, the optimization over PN parameters can result in smaller error in the test window.